Manichitrathazhu: Themes

 The story is inspired by a real life tragedy that happened in the Alummoottil family located at Muttom (near Haripad), belonging to central Travancore.
 The inheritor of the Alummoottil property and his domestic worker girl were murdered by the son-in-law after he had been written-off from the marumakkathayam system of inheritance prevalent in Kerala at the time.
 The murder gave rise to many local legends which serve as the basis for the film.
 Muttam, the writer of the film, confirmed the film was inspired by real-life events as he is a member of the Alummoottil tharavad through his maternal family.

-The story and atmosphere in the movie are different from those in the original story.

-Certain themes that were discussed in the movie were Ganga's yearning for intimacy with her husband Nakulan, Mental health disorders and why it's important to turn to science rather than trust conventional modes of treatments as well as Dr. Sunny and Ganga's passionate friendship, all of which were rare in Indian cinema, creating a unique blend which received a positive response from the audience.
+Certain themes that were discussed in the movie were Ganga's Mental health disorders and why it's important to turn to science rather than trust conventional modes of treatments as well as Dr. Sunny and Nakulan's passionate friendship, all of which were rare in Indian cinema, creating a unique blend which received a positive response from the audience.

 The film also deals with the devadasi courtesan practice formerly prevalent in southern India and its patronage by local Nair chieftains, caste prejudices and Tantric cults.

 Legacy

 Manichitrathazhu is considered as a classic and is hailed as one of the best films ever made in Indian cinema.
 The film has consistently fetched maximum ratings for its television screenings.
-Even twenty years after its release it has been screened more than 12 times a year on an average on Kerala's leading TV channel, Asianet.
+Even thirty years after its release, it has been screened more than 12 times a year on an average on Kerala's leading TV channel, Asianet.
 The film has received the maximum TRP rating on every screening; TRP ratings have increased every year, a rare record for a film produced in Kerala.
 For many Malayalis, Manichitrathazhu is a part of their cultural lives.

 In a 2013 online poll in India by IBN Live, Manichitrathazhu was voted second among India's greatest films, by the audience.
 The poll was conducted as part of the celebration of Indian cinema completing 100 years.
 The poll constituted a list of 100 films from different Indian languages.
 A saree featuring Shobhana in a song scene from this film was released in the market as the Nagavali saree.

 One of the most memorable or defining scenes of the movie where Nakulan provokes Ganga to transform into the Nagavalli persona was recreated in later Malayalam films like Om Shanti Oshana.

 The film was re-released in theatres after 30 years in August 2024.

 "Vijanaveedhi", a Malayalam horror novel by Aswathi Thirunal, has been listed by some as an inspiration for the film, though director Fazil and writer Madhu both deny this.